McCaughey History, Family Crest & Coats of Arms

 - John McCaughey, aged 21, who settled in America from Antrim, Ireland, in 1904

-- Kate McCaughey, aged 25, who emigrated to the United States from Aughnacloy, Ireland, in 1907
+- Kate McCaughey, aged 25, who immigrated to the United States from Aughnacloy, Ireland, in 1907

-- James McCaughey, aged 19, who emigrated to America from Castlefield, Ireland, in 1909
+- James McCaughey, aged 19, who immigrated to America from Castlefield, Ireland, in 1909

 - John McCaughey, aged 4, who landed in America from Glasgow, Scotland, in 1910

-- John G McCaughey, aged 44, who emigrated to the United States, in 1910
+- John G McCaughey, aged 44, who immigrated to the United States, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)